 If the setting shown above does not work, and you have shell access to your web host, you can verify the Unix Domain Socket name by using the lsof (List Open Files) command:

 $ lsof -U | grep mysql mysqld 737 mysql 37u unix 0xffffa0a4b9628400 0t0 15179 /var/run/mysqld/mysqld.sock type=STREAM

 This command will work for both mySQL and MariaDB databases.
 If you do not see output similar to what is shown above, then a Unix Domain Socket is not available to you.
 If you do get a listing, but the socket path is different from /var/run/mysqld/mysqld.sock, copy the correct socket path and paste it into your wp-config.php file after localhost: in the DB_HOST setting.

 There is some bad information floating around on the internet regarding this subject.
 The following should dispel any fears.

 - Unix Domain Sockets are not reliable and data corruption is possible.

 FALSE – At least in this case.
-While there is a type of UDS that is defined as unreliable (SOCK_DGRAM), the type=STREAM shown by the lsof command indicates that this UDS is using SOCK_STREAM data transmission which guarantees delivery of a stream of ordered data.
-It is highly unlikely that a database server would ever be configured with a datagram UDS.
+There is a type of UDS that is defined as unreliable, called SOCK_DGRAM.
+But the type=STREAM shown by the lsof command indicates this is a SOCK_STREAM UDS which guarantees delivery of a stream of ordered data.
+It is highly unlikely that a database server would ever use a datagram UDS.
 For reference, see the definition of SOCK_STREAM.

 - On modern Linux systems, using TCP/IP with localhost is just as fast as Unix Domain Sockets.